Mustafa-Vienna/PetAdoption/README.md

 5. **Responsive Design**
    - The website is fully responsive, ensuring an optimal user experience across all devices, including mobile and desktop views.

-### Future Features

-- **User Account Management**

-  - Add functionality for users to edit their profiles, including resetting or updating their password.
-This will provide users with greater control over their account information and security.

-- **Enhanced Comment Section**

-  - Allow users to edit and delete their comments on posts, giving them flexibility in managing their interactions on the platform.

-- **Direct Contact Form for Adoption**

-  - Implement a direct contact form that enables potential adopters to reach out to the author of a pet post.
-This feature aims to streamline the adoption process by facilitating direct communication.

-- **Favorites List**

-  - Enable users to save posts to a “Favorites” list for easy access to pets they are interested in, allowing them to quickly revisit and manage potential adoption options.

-- **Draft Post Feature**

-  - Allow users to save posts as drafts in case they are unable to complete the listing in one session.
-A “Drafts” section will be available in the navigation bar, enabling users to continue and publish their saved posts when ready.

-- **Adoption Status Tracking**
-  - Add an adoption status indicator on each pet listing to inform users if the pet is still available or has been adopted.
-This feature will help users know the availability of each pet more clearly.
-- **User Activity Dashboard**
-  - Implement a dashboard where users can view all their recent activities, such as posts, comments, and interactions.
-This feature would provide users with a centralized overview of their contributions and engagement on the platform.

 [Go to Contents](#contents)

 ## User Experience (UX)